hl7au/au-fhir-ps/input/pagecontent/index.md

 #### International Patient Summary
 The International Patient Summary is a globally recognised patient summary standard.
 In 2021, the G7 nations committed to working towards the adoption of the International Patient Summary (IPS) with several international efforts being currently underway to drive adoption, including the European Union, USA, Canada and New Zealand.
 Multinational vendors with presence in Australia are at various stages of implementation of the IPS.

+### Project background

+This implementation guide is under development through the [AU Patient Summary FHIR IG project](https://confluence.hl7.org/display/HAFWG/AU+Patient+Summary+FHIR+IG+Project) as part of the [Sparked AU FHIR Accelerator](https://sparked.csiro.au).

+The Sparked AU FHIR Accelerator is a community comprising government, technology vendors, provider organisations, peak bodies, practitioners, and domain experts, to accelerate the creation and use of national FHIR standards in health care information exchange.

 #### AU Patient Summary Development Context
  <div>